Troy vs. Texas State NCAA Football Odds, Plays and Insights | October 16, 2021

 Texas State Stats and Trends

+- In Texas State's five games this year, it has three wins against the spread.

-- The Bobcats have covered the spread once this season when underdogs by 6 points or more (in two chances).
+- The Bobcats have been underdogs by 7.5 points or more two times this season and covered the spread once.

-- Texas State has gone over the point total in 60% of its opportunities this season (three times in five games with a set point total).
+- Texas State's games this year have gone over the total in three out of five opportunities (60%).

 - Texas State is 3-2 against the spread and 2-3 overall in games when it records more than 18.2 points.

-- In games that Texas State picks up more than 271.8 yards, the team is 2-2 against the spread and 2-2 overall.
+- Texas State is 2-2 against the spread and 2-2 overall when the team picks up more than 271.8 yards.

 - The Bobcats have turned the ball over nine times, four fewer times than the Trojans have forced turnovers (13).